Drax the Destroyer

-Drax the Destroyer (Arthur Douglas) is a fictional character appearing in American comic books published by Marvel Comics.
+Drax the Destroyer (Arthur Sampson Douglas) is a character appearing in American comic books published by Marvel Comics.
 Created by Jim Starlin, the character first appeared in The Invincible Iron Man #55 (February 1973).

 The character's origin story relates that Arthur Douglas was a human whose family was attacked and killed by the supervillain Thanos.
 Needing a champion to combat Thanos, the being known as Kronos took Arthur's spirit and placed it in a powerful new body, and Drax the Destroyer was born.
 Drax's powers included enhanced strength and resilience, flight, and the ability to project energy blasts from his hands.
 The character often battled Thanos, and on occasion the superheroes Captain Marvel and Adam Warlock.
 He was also a member of the group known as the Infinity Watch.

 In 2004, the character lost his flight and energy blasts, and a portion of his strength and resilience.
 This version of the character played a role in the crossover comic book storylines "Annihilation" and "Annihilation: Conquest", and became a member of the relaunched Guardians of the Galaxy.

 Drax has been featured in a variety of associated Marvel merchandise, including animated television series, action figures, and video games.
-Dave Bautista portrays the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), and Thor: Love and Thunder (2022) and Guardians of the Galaxy: Holiday Special (2022 television film).
+Dave Bautista portrayed the character in the Marvel Cinematic Universe films Guardians of the Galaxy (2014), Guardians of the Galaxy Vol. 2 (2017), Avengers: Infinity War (2018), Avengers: Endgame (2019), Thor: Love and Thunder, The Guardians of the Galaxy Holiday Special (both 2022) and Guardians of the Galaxy Vol. 3 (2023).
 Drax also appears in the Disney+ animated series What If...?
 (2021).

+Creation

+Starlin commented on the character's creation stating "In the beginning, Drax was versatile, because I didn't know what the hell to do with him," Starlin confessed.
+"He was an element; he was supposed to be Thanos' Kryptonite.
+I sort of drifted away from that idea, and when I came back to using him, I made a big change in him.
+I brain-damaged him and made him into the Hulk, because Marvel didn't have a dumb green thing at the time, and I thought they should.
+And so I sort of made him like that.
+Later on they wanted to change his visuals, which I had no problem with because I was never crazy about that costume.
+It didn't make a lot of sense.
+I wasn't invested enough in the character to go back and do anything more with it."

+Starlin later commented in an interview that "I ripped off my own costume, I redesigned Dr. Weird's costume at Texas Trio and pretty much just used it as Drax's costume, Drax was going to be Thanos's kryptonite that's why he was green."